DarkwaveTechnologies/Cray-2-Reboot/modules/readme.txt

+Please read the files in the module documentation folder to understand how the modules interconnect (busses) and what data is within each module directory.

-The guide for the CPU modules
+The guide for the CPU modules are as follows:

 Module Name	Description
 AM		Address multiply